 Vincent: My personal favourite, despite looking (and often sounding) like a walking goth cliché, Vincent is the second optional character in the game: a tall, vampiric-looking man with long black hair, red eyes and what looks like a robotic claw instead of his left arm (although it’s been retconned as a glove).
 The Shinra used to own a mansion in Nibelheim, Cloud and Tifa’s hometown, which is where Sephiroth’s trail leads the team.
 Among other things, the mansion houses one of Hojo’s labs, where they discover a locked room.
 There is a boss fight to obtain the key, but Vincent is the reward, sleeping inside a coffin (…) in said room.
 Much to the party’s surprise, he declares being an ex-Turk.
-He also has a long-standing grudge against Hojo, who ruined his life and ran some ghastly experiments on him, which, among other things, have prevented him from aging, leaving him permanently looking 27.
+He also has a long-standing grudge against Hojo, who ruined his life and ran some ghastly experiments on him, which, among other things, have prevented him from ageing, leaving him permanently looking 27.
 Much as I hate to admit it, Vincent’s stats are unimpressive.
 His HP, strength and speed are all mediocre, and his magic is decent at best.
 However, Hojo’s tampering has also given him an advantage: his Limit Breaks allow him to transform into four different horror archetypes: a werewolf, Frankenstein’s monster, a mix between Jason Voorhees and Leatherface, and a demon.
 Each form has two different attacks and gives his stats a dramatic boost.
 The only downside is that they’re A.I.-controlled, so make sure you don’t need to micromanage him before triggering them.
 He uses guns, which means that you can safely put him in the back row.
-Personality-wise, Vincent is understandably gloomy and taciturn, but also–and perhaps surprisingly–sensible, thoughtful and self-possessed in a party where most members sorely lack those qualities.
+Personality-wise, Vincent is understandably gloomy and taciturn, but also–and perhaps surprisingly–sensible, thoughtful and self-possessed, in a party where most members sorely lack those qualities.
 Despite being an optional character, he has garnered a significant fan base, which eventually led him to star in his very own FFVII spinoff, Dirge of Cerberus.
 Alas, it sucks.
 Poor Vince.